immutant/immutant.org/tutorials/messaging.md

 `src/immutant/init.clj` initialization file, as described in [the deployment tutorial][deploying].

+Note that you will need to call `start` for any destination you want to use, even if `start` has already been called in another coordinating application.
+Also note that `start` is idempotent - calling it more than once has no effect.

 While `start` has a complement, `stop`, you needn't call it directly.
 It will be invoked when your application is undeployed.
-And it's important to note that `start` is idempotent: if an endpoint has already been started, likely by a cooperating application, the call is effectively a no-op.
-Similarly, a call to `stop` will silently fail if the endpoint is in use by any other application.
+A call to `stop` will silently fail if the endpoint is in use by any other application.
 The last to leave will turn the lights out.

 ## Only One Way to Produce Messages